ioBroker/ioBroker.docs/docs/en/install/linux.md

 ``Finalizing installation (4/4)``

-At the end there is the message
+At the end there is a message

 ``ioBroker was installed successfully``